RAD51: Cancer

 In addition to the data listed in Table 1, increased RAD51 expression levels have been identified in metastatic canine mammary carcinoma, indicating that genomic instability plays an important role in the carcinogenesis of this tumor type.

 Fanconi anemia

 Fanconi anemia (FA) is a hereditary condition characterized by cellular hypersensitivity to DNA cross-linking agents.
 A dominant negative mutation in the Rad51 gene has been reported to give rise to an FA-like phenotype with features of mental retardation.
 This report included evidence that Rad51-mediated homologous recombinational repair likely has an important role in neurodevelopment.

+Congenital mirror movements

+Mutations in Rad51 have been linked to both sporadic and familial cases of congenital mirror movement disorder.
+In neurons, a novel role for Rad51 has been identified in the regulation of Netrin signalling and axon misguidance phenotypes.
+This role is not clearly linked to its known DNA repair function.

 Interactions

 RAD51 has been shown to interact with: